amass-social/fake-data-generator/docs/schema.md

-  "dateJoined": unix epoch date for when this user created their account, "email" : "TEXT - the email that they signed up with", "phone" : "TEXT - the phone number they signed up with as a string (could be blank)", }
+  "dateJoined": unix epoch date for when this user created their account, "email" : "TEXT - the email that they signed up with", "phone" : "TEXT - the phone number they signed up with as a string (could be blank)", "friends": [list of friend's user ids],
+  "groups": [list of group ids this user is a part of] }
 ```